 Almost two weeks after

-Popcorn 3, Roxio on Wednesday released
+announcing Popcorn 3, Roxio on Wednesday released

-of its software for transferring video content to DVD and portable device.
+the new version of its software for transferring video content to DVD and portable device.
 Popcorn 3 costs $49.99; upgrades from previous versions of Popcorn and Toast cost $29.99.

 Popcorn 3, based on the same engine that powers Roxio’s popular Mac CD and DVD burning software Toast 8 Titanium, Popcorn lets users convert digital video to DVD or for playback on the iPod, iPhone, PlayStation Portable (PSP) and other portable devices, or through the Apple TV.
 It also features presets suitable for the Xbox 360, PlayStation 3 and BlackBerry smartphones.

 New to this release, Popcorn 3 supports TivoToGo, making it possible to transfer TV shows recorded on a TiVo Digital Video Recorder (DVR) to the Mac and automatically encode them to take them on the go.
 Batch DVD-Video conversion is also supported, and Pause and Resume buttons have been added to the encoding window, so you can temporarily regain CPU control if you need to.